Roman Jankowski

 Roman Jankowski (born 5 October 1957 in Kościan, Poland) is a former motorcycle speedway rider.
 He earned 47 international caps for the Poland speedway team and was twice champion of Poland.

 Career

-Jancarz rode from 1976 until 2006.
+Jankowski rode from 1976 until 2006.
 He won the Polish Championship, title twice, in 1981 and again in 1988.

-Roman has also represented Poland at the World Team Cup.
+Jankowski has also represented Poland at the World Team Cup.

-He rode for the Hackney Hawks in 1980 and 1981.
+Jankowski rode for the Hackney Hawks in 1980 and 1981.

-Currently he is the youth coach and manager of Unia Leszno.
+Jankowski is currently the youth coach and manager of Unia Leszno.

 Personal life

-Roman's three sons, Łukasz, Marcin and Norbert are all speedway riders.
+Jankowski's three sons, Łukasz, Marcin and Norbert are all speedway riders.